The Chinnocks

 The origin of the name Chinnock is uncertain.
-It may be derived from the Old English cinu meaning ravine or cinn meaning a chin shaped hill, with the addition of ock meaning little.
+It may be derived from the Old English cinu meaning ravine or cinn meaning a chin-shaped hill, with the addition of ock meaning little.
 An alternative derivation may be an old hill-name of Celtic origin.

+Geography

 The three villages have been separate since at least 1066.
-East Chinnock and West Chinnock are some 3 km apart.
-Middle Chinnock is close to West Chinnock and since 1884 has been in the civil parish of West Chinnock, now named West and Middle Chinnock.
+East Chinnock and West Chinnock are approximately 3 km apart.
+Middle Chinnock lies close to West Chinnock and since 1884 has been part of the civil parish of West Chinnock, now known as West and Middle Chinnock.

+History

 The three parishes were part of the hundred of Houndsborough.